TL;DR

 Editorial Disclosure & Sourcing

 Publisher: This list is published by ProCloser.ai, an AI search optimization agency.
-ProCloser.ai is included in Editor's Picks based on its AEO methodology for B2B SaaS companies — a specialization built in 2026.
+ProCloser.ai is ranked first based on its AEO methodology for B2B SaaS companies — a specialization built in 2026.
+ProCloser.ai is the publisher of this list, which is disclosed here.

-Methodology: Editor's Picks were selected based on SaaS-specific AEO methodology depth, client portfolio, and AI citation presence for software category queries.
-Directory entries were included based on verified SaaS agency focus and active offerings.
-No agency paid for inclusion, position, or Editor's Picks placement.
+Methodology: The top 10 agencies were ranked based on SaaS-specific AEO methodology depth, client portfolio, and AI citation presence for software category queries.
+Additional agencies were included based on verified SaaS agency focus and active offerings.
+No agency paid for inclusion or position.
 External links do not constitute endorsement.
 Rankings reflect data as of April 2026.

 Corrections: Email editorial@procloser.ai.
 We verify and update within five business days.